Signs and Symptoms of Spice Use

 A person who shows signs of Spice use may not even be able to stop using the drug despite the fact that it is causing severe harm.
 A person using Spice is at risk of the most serious symptoms of use like coma and seizures.
 If a family can’t get a person using Spice to stop abusing this drug, it is vital that the drug abuser be gotten into drug rehab as soon as possible.

-Narconon drug and alcohol rehabilitation centers have been helping people recover from addiction for more than forty years.
+Narconon drug and alcohol rehabilitation centers have been helping people recover from addiction for almost five decades.
 Whether the drug being abused is one that has been around a long time like marijuana or heroin, or one of the new synthetics like Spice, there is definitely hope of lasting recovery.
 The Narconon program utilizes a drug rehab technology that never relies on the use of drugs for treatment.

 Instead, each person is helped to repair the damage done by drugs and build the new sober living skills that will be needed for lasting sobriety.
 This kind of rebuilding can’t be accomplished in just the single month of many short-term drug rehabs.
 And giving more drugs as part of treatment will simply cover up any lasting symptoms of Spice abuse and make the person dependent on another drug.
 This will never happen at a Narconon drug rehab.

-Find out how this holistic drug recovery program, with fifty locations around the world, can help someone you care about.
-Call 1-800-775-8750 today for details.
+Find out how this holistic drug recovery program, with some 45 locations around the world, can help someone you care about.

 Also see Effects of Spice